Bone Marrow and Stem Cells

 • Platelets: help prevent blood clotting.

-•
+• Exercise regularly.

-Reasons for bone marrow transplantation:
+Reasons for bone marrow transplantation

 Patients with diseases that cause bone marrow failure in producing blood cells.